pagekite/upagekite/README.md

 **WARNING:** This code does not magically make the ESP32 or Pico W suitable for hosting a high-volume webapp.
-Not does it "solve" security.
+Nor does it "solve" security.
 Be careful!

 ## Hacking uHowTo